 Just to make a note here, I know you might be on a lot of social media sites, Google+, Facebook, Twitter, LinkedIn, Pinterest, Instagram, Flicker, and so on but maybe not include them all on your business card.
 It’s best to best the top 2 or 3 you use frequently.

 Do I include my address or not?
 This depends on the type of business you are running.
-If your business is run solely online, for example an ecommerce site then you don’t have a physical address.
+If your business is run solely online then you won’t have a physical address to include.

 If you do have a physical location a customer can interact with, well then I would be saying yes.
 It promotes legitimacy and there’s a sense of assurance for customers when they can meet you directly.